-The Development Office seeks to build an ongoing relationship with our former students and the wider community.
+The Alumni Office seeks to build an ongoing relationship with our former students and the wider community.

 Being part of our Alumni and supporter base ensures you have a right to benefits such as exclusive events and reunions, opportunities for further career and professional support, access to special interest groups and monthly/bi-annual updates from the University.